olitomlinson/dapr-pluggable-state-store/README.md

 ### Status

-This probject is currently a Work in Progress
+This project is currently a Work in Progress.
+It is 99% functional, but requires some tidying up & security hardening.

 ### Purpose